Plan for Accessibility

 Notebooks in audio, braille, e-text and OpenDyslexic font

-This year, the pre-school and school-age notebooks have been designed to be more inclusive by including larger font sizes and adding more white space to allow the reader to focus more easily on the content.
+The pre-school and school-age notebooks have been designed to be more inclusive by including larger font sizes and adding more white space to allow the reader to focus more easily on the content.
 Libraries will not receive separate accessible pre-school or school-age notebooks from CELA.

 Families should visit the Accessibility page of the TD Summer Reading Club website to find electronic versions of the notebook in e-text, audio and braille.

-Adapted pre-reader notebook
+Adapted pre-reader notebook - links available in 2024

 Pre-reader adapted notebook, large print text (PDF)